shilaan/personal-website/content/post/2021-07-11-writing-reproducible-manuscripts-in-r/index.markdown

 If you want to learn more, you can [find the slides here {{< icon name="images" pack="far" >}}](https://shilaan-apa.netlify.app).

-If you have trouble loading the slides you can browse through (and save) a static version of the slides below.
+If you have trouble loading the slides, you can browse through (and save) a static version of the slides below.

 💡 Pro tip: if you are on a mobile device, click on `75%` in the toolbar to adjust the size of the slides to `Zoom to: Page Width`.